 First, there aren’t any special deductions or credits available as an RVer.
 However, if you are a business owner as well, then there are some great strategies available to you.

 Don’t leave deductible business expenses on the table.
-This includes writing off cell phone and internet costs, mileage and possibly some travel expenses.
+This includes writing off cell phone and internet costs, mileage, and possibly some travel expenses.
 Travel expenses can only be taken if they directly relate to your business and you have kept a good written or electronic log.
-This can include attending conferences or travel to meet with clients.
+This can include attending conferences or traveling to meet with clients.

 2. What are some common tax deductions for RV owners?

 The other tax deduction I see often is for solar.
 If you add solar to your RV, there is a residential energy credit available.
-For 2019, it is 30% of the total costs of installation including equipment and labor.
-This does drop to 26% for 2020.
+For 2022 to 2032, this credit is 30% of the total costs of installation including equipment and labor.
+You take this credit the year the solar system starts working regardless of what year you bought the equipment.

 Additionally, RV owners with children may qualify for the child tax credit.